-Many gym goers ask themselves this because they can leg presses nearly 2-3x their squat weight, and while this is impressive, it doesn’t explain why leg press is so much easier than squats.
+Many gym goers often wonder about the discrepancy between their ability to leg press nearly 2-3 times their squat weight.1 While this accomplishment is impressive, it doesn’t clarify why the leg press feels significantly easier than squats.

 The truth is that most people leg press than they squat because a fixed rail system allows for more stability, the angle of leg press vs squat changes the force required to move the weight, and the fact that leg presses takes your back (the limiting factor in squats) out of the equation.